klkvsk/clearurls-php/README.md

 This fetches rules from https://rules2.clearurls.xyz/data.minify.json and regenerates src/Rules.php.

+The build script compares the SHA-256 hash of fetched rules against the previous version:
+- **Rules changed**: Updates `updatedAt` timestamp in metadata → triggers new release
+- **Rules unchanged**: Preserves existing `updatedAt` timestamp → no new release

 Use the `--local` flag to skip fetching and compile from cached rules:

 ```bash